European Asset Management

 - Firms should seek to adopt a hybrid approach to technology using humans and technology to optimize business outcomes.
 This can be achieved by staying abreast of the latest developments and embracing technology where it can add value, but also being sure to remain grounded and aware of what clients and prospects actually need.

-For more on how Cerulli can help you assess your distribution function and optimize for scale, connect with us.
+For more on how Cerulli can help your distribution function optimize for scale, connect with us.

 Subject Matter Experts